Cash vs Mortgage: A Guide on what’s Right for You

 A mortgage allows you to leverage your money, meaning you can invest a portion of your wealth into your home while keeping the rest for other opportunities.

-Real estate generally appreciates over time, and with a mortgage, you can benefit from this appreciation without tying up all your cash.
 If your property increases in value, you could end up with a significant return on a relatively small initial investment (your down payment).

 3. Low Interest Rates